Second Battle of Panipat: Aftermath

 was later erected.
 The painting of this minarette is one of the popular 56 paintings of Akbar's life in his copy of the Akbarnama.
-A memorial for Hemu was erected at the spot in Panipat where he was beheaded.
+A memorial for Hemchandra was erected at the spot in Panipat where he was beheaded.
 It is now known as Hemu's Samadhi Sthal.

-With the passing of Hemu, Adil Shah's fortunes also took a turn for the worse.
+With the passing of Hemchandra, Adil Shah's fortunes also took a turn for the worse.
 He was defeated and killed by Khizr Khan, son of Muhammad Khan Sur of Bengal, in April 1557.
-The spoils from the battle at Panipat included 120 of Hemu's war elephants whose destructive rampages so impressed the Mughals that the animals soon became an integral part of their military strategies.
+The spoils from the battle at Panipat included 120 of Hemu's war elephants, whose destructive rampages so impressed the Mughals that the animals soon became an integral part of their military strategies.